-Jump to the table of contents by clicking here.
-Note that you can view the maps in your internet browser, but if you download the pdf files and open them in Adobe Acrobat, you can turn on an overlay that will show the county names and boundaries on any individual map (more info on pdf layers here).
+Note: You can view the maps in your internet browser or download the pdf files.
+If you open the files in Adobe Acrobat Reader (free to download here), you can turn on an overlay that will show the county names and boundaries on any individual map (more info on pdf layers here).

-The atlas was originally created with support from the Richard and Rhoda Goldman Fund, S.D.
+We are especially grateful to the National Geographic Society and the California Global Education Project for their support of this update.
+The atlas was originally created at Humboldt State University in 2011 with support from the Richard and Rhoda Goldman Fund, S.D.
 Bechtel Junior Foundation – Stephen Bechtel Fund and the National Geographic Education Foundation.